itsjavi/autotiler/README.md

     - Edit Godot icon.
 - App exports for MacOS, Windows and Linux (Debian).
 - Examples for 24-px and 32-px tiles.
-- Support for Wang autotiles.
+- Support for Wang autotiles (reverse Blob to Wang)

 ## Unsupported